Swapnil-PixArtPrinting/Questions/DSA/Problem_2/Question.md

 * Convert an Unbounded Command Sequence to Bounded
     * For command sequences that are not bounded, print out (using Console.WriteLine() or equivalent) a modified command sequence that is bounded by appending the minimal amount of additional commands to the original sequence.
 This has a very simple answer if the candidate truly understands the problem.

-Absolutely!
-Here's a corrected and **copy-paste friendly Markdown README** for your TypeScript solution.
-This version:

-* Follows clean formatting
-* Includes code highlights, bullet points, and sample output blocks
-* Provides structured explanation of logic, features, usage, and UML

 ---